Medical Detoxification Facility

 - Fostering the individual’s entry into treatment

 The evaluation will involve testing for the presence of an addictive substance that is causing the addiction and screening for potential withdrawal symptoms.
 This is important because many people may not even be aware of those multiple substances that can disrupt the detox process.
-With the help of the individual and advanced testing, a medical detoxication facility can evaluate the scope of the problem by detecting substances in the bloodstream, measuring concentrations, and screening for co-occurring mental and physical conditions.
+With the help of individual and advanced testing, a medical detoxication facility can evaluate the scope of the problem by detecting substances in the bloodstream, measuring concentrations, and screening for co-occurring mental and physical conditions.

 The evaluation will help medical professionals to determine which course of action is needed to help the individual safely detox properly from the addictive substances.
 It also involves performing various assessments and examining medical, psychological, detox, treatment, and social histories.
-Most medical detoxification facilities will develop an initial substance use disorder treatment plan from this information collected during the evaluation.
+Most medical detoxification facilities will develop an initial substance use disorder treatment plan from the information collected during the evaluation.

 The number one priority of the stabilization phase of medical detoxification is to make sure an individual is medically and physically safe from acute withdrawal symptoms.
 The medical detox facility will assist the individual through acute intoxication and withdrawal to help the individual to become substance-free.